-- 1. Log in to the Autonomous Identity UI as an administrator. - 2.
-On the Autonomous Identity UI, click the Administration icon.

-- 3. Click Data Sources. - 4.
-Click the Add data source button. - 5.
-In the Add Data Source dialog box, click CSV, and then click Next. - 6.
-In the CSV Details dialog box, enter a human-readable name for your CSV file. - 7.
+- 1. Log in to the Autonomous Identity UI as an administrator. - On the Autonomous Identity UI, click the Administration > Data Sources > Add data source > CSV > Next. - 3.
+In the CSV Details dialog box, enter a human-readable name for your CSV file. - 4.
 Select the Sync Type.
 The options are as follows: - Full.
 Runs a full replacement of data if any. - Incremental.
 Adds new records to existing data. - Enrichment.
 Adds new attributes to existing data records. - Delete.
-Delete any existing data objects. - 8.
+Delete any existing data objects. - 5.
 Click Add Object, and then select the data source file. - a.
 Click Applications, enter the path to the application.csv file.
 For example, /data/input/applications.csv. - b.
 Click Assignments, enter the path to the assignments.csv file.
 For example, /data/input/assignments.csv. - c.
 Click Entitlements, enter the path to the entitlements.csv file.
 For example, /data/input/entitlements.csv. - d.
 Click Identities, enter the path to the identities.csv file.
-For example, /data/input/identities.csv. - 9.
+For example, /data/input/identities.csv. - 6.
 Click Save.

-10. Repeat the previous steps to add more CSV data source files if needed.

-11. Next, you must set the attribute mappings.
+- 7. Repeat the previous steps to add more CSV data source files if needed. - 8.
+Next, you must set the attribute mappings.
 This is a critical step to ensure a successful analytics run.
 See Set Attribute Mappings.